reciples/reciples.github.io/_posts/2021-06-17-chickenbreastind.md

 The onion will release water and it should make the chicken very humid.
 Good, we want that.
 After \~ 10 minutes in medium heat, it's time for high heat.
 You want to see the chicken trying to stick in the pan - when it happens, turn it gently, a few times.
 This process might take 5-6 minutes.
 Once you see a nice colour in the chicken, move to low heat and transfer the chicken to a tray that is oven safe.
 Transfer the onions too.
 Add thyme and parsley.
 Add chicken broth to the pan (or white wine) to retrieve the hyper-flavoury that were stick in the bottom.
 Remember, you should still keep the low heat.
 Scratch the bottom (with something that won't destroy your pan depending on its material).
 "Water" the chicken on the tray with this magic potion (this is called déglaçage and I have no clue how they call it in English).
 Insert the tray in the oven for about 20-25 minutes.

+Serve it with the paprika side facing up.

-After that, you should have your double-induction co-product ready!
+Done, you should have your double-induction co-product ready!

 Enjoy!